Nenjirukkum Varai (2006 film): Soundtrack

 Soundtrack was composed by Srikanth Deva.
+The audio was released on 26 November 2006.
 The song "Azhagana Ponnuthan" borrows its opening line from the song of the same name from Alibabavum 40 Thirudargalum (1956).
-Rediff wrote that "If you can forget the remix of old hits, this is not a bad album".
+Saraswathy Srinivas of Rediff.com wrote that "If you can forget the remix of old hits, this is not a bad album".

 Release

-Nenjirukkum Varai's was initially blocked by the Madras High Court after a petition filed by Aby Kunjumon, alleging the climax plagiarised his script Swasam, which he registered with the South India Story Writers Association in 2000.
-In December 2006, the High Court allowed the film's release, provided the producer "furnish a bank guarantee" of ₹25000.
+Shortly before release, Nenjirukkum Varai was blocked by the Madras High Court after a petition filed by Aby Kunjumon, alleging the climax plagiarised his script Swaasam, which he registered with the South India Story Writers Association in 2000.
+However, the court soon allowed the film's release, provided the producer "furnish a bank guarantee" of ₹25000.

+Critical reception

+Cinesouth appreciated the story, direction and cinematography, but criticised the climax for its long-windedness.
+Malini Mannath of Chennai Online wrote, "Director SAC shifts from his usual style here, but the film could have done with more originality and a more convincing script".